 PFTS SE is a stock exchange, which had a stock exchange license in Ukraine and facilitates spot trading.
-As at September 23, 2015 the Group decided to sell its stake in PFTS SE, for details refer to Note 23.
+In February 2016 the Group sold its stake in PFTS SE

-MICEX Finance and MICEX (CYPRUS) LTD are established for facilitating financial activities of the Group.
+MICEX Finance and MICEX Cyprus are established for facilitating financial activities of the Group.